arelli/mailduck/README.md

 or it could have loudspeakers connected and activated(it may produce a sound if connected!).</br>
 3)Remember that the pc you connect your ducky to may be laggy!
 If thats the case, precautions have to be taken</br>
 to ensyre correct timing of the keystrokes(usually using delays after time-y commands)</br>
+**Technical Advice for reinventing the wheel**</br>
+1- Please dont.</br>
+2- Use Serial1 class and [not Serial](https://store.arduino.cc/arduino-leonardo-with-headers) in Leonardo when trying to use RX-TX pins!</br>
+3- When programming the Leo, please, do not have RX and TX pins connected anywhere!</br>
+4- When programming the NodeMCU keep in mind that anything else that can wirelessly transfer text and then spit it out using TTL 5V Serial,is worth more of your time than that sob.</br>
+</br></br>

 <b> Arduino Keyboard() library key codes</b> (from [the nice guys at arduino](https://www.arduino.cc/en/Reference/KeyboardModifiers))</br>
 ```